3 Data Skills You Need to Thrive in an AI-Driven World

 give-time3.
 Give yourself time

-Do you remember the five W’s of information gathering — who, what, where, when, and why?
-Your big idea is the “what” in that list — what your data and your story are all about, in one short statement.
-But what if you had a clear, bold big idea in mind from the start?
-That’s great.
-It means you can devote more time to making your data and insights more cohesive, more human, and more likely to be heard and acted upon.
+Remember the five Ws of information gathering — who, what, where, when, and why?
+Your BIG Idea is the “what” — what your data and your story are fundamentally about, captured in one short statement.
+When you start with a bold, clear big idea, you can devote more energy to making your data and insights more cohesive, more human, and more likely to be heard and acted upon.

 Transform data coal into storytelling diamonds